 In TBI cases, HMR Funding may purchase the medical receivables, covering the cost of:

-- Reports from a neuropsychologist, neuropsychiatrist, behavior analyst, vocational assessments, and catastrophic life care plans.
+- Reports from a neuropsychologist, neuropsychiatrist, behavior analyst, and vocational assessments.

 - The qualification of quality of life losses and loss of consortium.